(By the way, I'm going to be working on Heat to work on autoscale! That's cool!)

 Then, in my OpenStack guest, I installed nfs-common and added the following line to /etc/fstab:

-encyclopedia:/home/radix/Projects /home/radix/Projects nfs
+host:/home/radix/Projects /home/radix/Projects nfs

 Don't forget to mkdir /home/radix/Projects in the guest.
 You can then reboot the OpenStack host or just mount /home/radix/Projects.